linera-io/linera-protocol/roadmap/src/milestones/programmability.md

 Current state:

-* A Zef "chain" can be seen as a (small) blockchain regularly extended with a new (block of) transaction(s).
+* A Linera "chain" can be seen as a (small) blockchain regularly extended with a new (block of) transaction(s).

 * New blocks may be picked by a single owner (original design of FastPay/Zef) or decided